“Over the Rainbow”-and a volcano in Hawaii

 The first time I listened to this song, I had never heard of the artist.
 I was captivated by his calm, smooth voice, as well as his unique version of an iconic song.

 In case you’re not old enough to remember (I’m not either), the song Over the Rainbow was written for the movie The Wizard of Oz in 1939.
-As Dorothy from Kansas who became stranded in Oz, the late actress Judy Garland sang the song which won an Academy Award and is “one of the greatest movie songs of all times.”
+As Dorothy from Kansas became stranded in Oz, the late actress Judy Garland sang the song which won an Academy Award and is “one of the greatest movie songs of all times.”

 IZ- THE SINGER

 Unlike Dorothy, Israel kamakawiwo’ole was not from Kansas, far from it.
-He was a native and life-long resident of Hawaii.
-(I have been to both places ;they could not be more different.)
+He was a native and lifelong resident of Hawaii.
+(I have been to both places; they could not be more different.)

 Unfortunately, he developed morbid obesity.
 At a reported height of 6’2” (1.88 m) and weighing 757 pounds (343 kilos), his body mass index (BMI) was 97.
 (BMI over 30 is defined as obese).
-I have discussed BMI and obesity in a previous post What is obesity and why does it matter?

 HAWAII- THE BIG ISLAND